Building A Clear Picture Of A Company’s Financial Health: Key Factors To Evaluate

 This ratio serves as a proper warning system for a particular company, alerting it to potential financial difficulties if it is running low on available funds.

-The ratio measures easily converted assets and cash to cover your debts, and provides a broad perspective of the financial health of a company.
+The ratio measures easily convertible assets and cash to cover your debts and provides a broad perspective on a company’s financial health.

-Profitability ratios are used to assess how much profit, or revenue, a company is generating.
+Profitability ratios are used to assess how much profit or revenue a company generates.

 These are the ratios that you need to consider when you want to calculate your company’s profit and establish the financial health of a company.